 1. Nikkor 70-200 f2.8 VR

 For professional photographers and videographers looking for the absolute best Nikon telephoto and zoom lens, look no further.
 This lens is lightning quick at f2.8 and offers a superb zoom range; it’s universally praised as one of the best lenses in its class.
-There’s nothing better to have on your Nikon when it comes to events like sports, wildlife, concerts and weddings.
-The bokeh is creamy and the it’s tack sharp.
+There’s nothing better to have on your Nikon when it comes to events like sports, wildlife, concerts, and weddings.
+The bokeh is creamy and then it’s tack sharp.
 It may be overkill for many, but for those looking for the best of the best, this is the telephoto lens for you.

 - Vibration reduction image stabilization means 4 full stops of of stabilization

 - Praised as all around state of the art

 - Little to barrel distortion or chromatic aberration